Agar Grove Estate Redevelopment (Phase 1A)

 London Borough of Camden

-Agar Grove is a major 493 home development for the London Borough of Camden.
-Working with architects Hawkins\Brown, Mae and Architype, Max Fordham are providing sustainability, M&E, and Passivhaus services to ensure that 355 homes are designed and built to the extremely demanding Passivhaus standard, including an 18 storey tower.
+Agar Grove is a major 507-home development for the London Borough of Camden.
+Working with architects Hawkins\Brown, Mae and Architype, Max Fordham are providing sustainability, M&E, and Passivhaus services to ensure that 345 homes are designed and built to the extremely demanding Passivhaus standard, as well as the retrofit of an existing 18 storey tower.

 Agar Grove Phase 1A is the first phase in the redevelopment of Agar Grove Estate: a 1960s housing estate in the London Borough of Camden.
 Phase 1A consists of 38 social rented Passivhaus homes.
 LBC Camden’s design brief focused on reducing resident fuel bills, cutting carbon, and minimising maintenance requirements.
 The Passivhaus (PH) standard was a logical extension of this approach, using detail-oriented, fabric-first design to reduce heat losses, and to more accurately model building performance.